UAE Labour Law: Annual Leave, Working Hours, and Overtime Rules

 Public Holidays

-UAE federal public holidays apply to private sector employees and must be compensated at 150% if you are required to work.
+UAE federal public holidays apply to private sector employees.
+If an employee is required to work on a public holiday, the employer must provide another rest day or pay the normal wage plus at least 50% of basic wage.
 Public holidays are announced annually by the UAE government and typically include New Year's Day, National Day, Eid al-Fitr, Eid al-Adha, and Islamic New Year.

 Employer Violations and What to Do